KeitumetsiM18/GitHub-Profile/README.md

 - **Action**: I used a structured template and tailored my CV to highlight relevant skills, certifications, and achievements like hackathons and coursework.
 - **Result**: I now have a clean, professional CV that I feel confident sharing.
 I also learned how to tailor it for different roles and how to present my value clearly to potential employers.

+### ✅ **CV Submission Assessment**

+- **Situation**: After preparing my CV, I was required to submit it formally as part of the assessment process to demonstrate my ability to follow professional job application standards.
+- **Task**: My goal was to finalize, polish, and submit a well-structured CV that reflected my career development progress.
+- **Action**: I carefully reviewed my CV for grammar, formatting, and consistency.
+I ensured that all sections (education, experience, skills) were relevant and tailored to the IT and cybersecurity fields.
+- **Result**: I submitted a professional CV that earned full marks, and the process boosted my confidence in applying for real-world opportunities.
+It reinforced the importance of attention to detail and clarity in professional documents.

 ---